Author Archives Nabil Kherouf

 Introduction

-We tried several approaches to compute the square footage including expanding the polygons until they intersect with each other and sending rays outward from each polygon to find its neighbors to compute the midpoints between polygons.
-Neither approach was successful.
-We needed an algorithm to find the buffer zone for each polygon in such a way that the space is equally divided between any two adjacent polygons.
-The question is how to computationally divide space occupied by an arbitrary polygon and its neighbors?
+We tried several approaches to compute the square footage including expanding the polygons until they intersect with each other and sending rays outward from each polygon to find midpoints with direct neighbors.
+Neither of the two approaches was successful.
+We needed an algorithm to find the buffer zone for each polygon in such a way that it divides the space equally between all adjacent polygons.

 How to divide space between a set of polygons